MinecraftForge/Documentation/docs/effects/sounds.md

   1. `playSound(SoundEvent, volume, pitch)`
       - Forwards to `World`'s overload 2, passing in `null` as the player
-      - LOGICAL CLIENT: NO-OP
+      - **Logical Client**: NO-OP
-      - LOGICAL SERVER: Plays the Sound Event to everyone at this entity's position
+      - **Logical Server**: Plays the Sound Event to everyone at this entity's position
-      - USEFUL FOR: Emitting any sound from any non-player entity serverside
+      - **Useful for**: Emitting any sound from any non-player entity serverside

 In `EntityPlayer`, overriding the above

   1. `playSound(SoundEvent, volume, pitch)`
       - Forward to `World`'s overload 2, passing in `this` as the player
-      - LOGICAL SERVER: Plays the sound to everyone nearby EXCEPT this player
+      - **Logical Server**: Plays the sound to everyone nearby *except* this player
-      - LOGICAL CLIENT: N/A, it's overrided again below
+      - **Logical Client**: N/A, it's overrided again below
-      - USEFUL FOR: See next one.
+      - **Useful for**: See next one.

 In `EntityPlayerSP`, overriding the above two
+  <a name="entityplayersp-playsound"></a>
   1. `playSound(SoundEvent, volume, pitch)`
       - Forward to `World`'s overload 2, passing in `this` as the player
-      - LOGICAL SERVER: N/A
+      - **Logical Server**: N/A
-      - LOGICAL CLIENT: Just plays the Sound Event
+      - **Logical Client**: Just plays the Sound Event
-      - USEFUL FOR: Just like the ones in world, these two overrides in the player classes seem to be for code that runs together on both sides.
+      - **Useful for**: Just like the ones in world, these two overrides in the player classes seem to be for code that runs together on both sides.
 The client handles playing the sound to the user, while the server handles everyone else hearing it without re-playing to the original user.

 [wiki]: http://minecraft.gamepedia.com/Sounds.json